What is the Difference Between a Named Storm Deductible and an All Other Perils Deductible?

 Navigating the insurance claims process when you have damage to your home can be quite stressful.

 Understanding your deductible amounts can help ease some of that stress as you move forward.
-However, it may be beneficial to speak with a roofing contractor who can help you through the insurance process, as each insurance policy is different.

 Even with all of the moving parts involved in your insurance claim, it is important for you to have the clarity you need.
 Be sure to check your declarations page as you continue through this process.